YAY, I’m PREGNANT! WHAT’S SAFE TO KEEP DOING?

 · Postpartum Recovery/Training/Comeback

 Pelvic floor PT addresses any pain or dysfunction that’s occurring at your pelvic floor — a group of muscles at the bottom of your pelvis, between yours hips and below your abs.
 These muscles play a huge role in supporting the reproduction organs and gastrointestinal tract.
 When they’re not doing their job, you feel pain or experience leaking or even worse, having sex hurts.
-The pelvic floor muscles are just like any other muscles in your body — they can spasm or get tight or weak, or even all of the above!
-If you are experiencing any symptoms of pelvic pain or incontinence, you’re a great candidate for pelvic floor PT.
+If you are experiencing any symptoms of pelvic pain or incontinence, our physical therapist who specializes in the pelvic floor can help.

 Gentlemen!
 Pelvic floor issues are not solely lady business.
 You too have a matrix of muscles at the bottom of your pelvis that can get out of whack, especially if you lift heavy things on the regular.
 While we do not treat men for pelvic floor issues, we can refer you to a specialist who does.

 what should i expect at my appointment, and how can you do pt on something that’s way up inside me?

 Our pelvic floor specialist, Dr. Lexi Burtman, will start off with a comprehensive history and thorough evaluation, both externally and internally, to get to the root cause of your symptoms.
 From the outside, Dr. Lexi can asses your posture, pelvis and hip mobility and core strength.
 An internal exam may be necessary to reveal more detail about what’s going on at your pelvic floor.
 Getting up in there is the best way to assess the strength of your pelvic floor contractions, check the integrity of the tissue, locate scar tissue, and assess whether the muscles are too tight or too weak.
 An internal exam will only be done with consent if the patient feels comfortable with it.

 Armed with all that detail, Dr. Lexi will customize the best treatment for you and your nether regions.